Network Infrastructure · UPS Selection Guide

 Online double-conversion for sensitive equipment

-Firewalls, core switches, and VoIP systems benefit from online double-conversion — zero transfer time, continuous power conditioning.
-Standby UPS (J60, J60C) is appropriate for less sensitive loads where a brief transfer is acceptable.
+Firewalls, core switches, and VoIP systems benefit from online double-conversion — zero transfer time and continuous conditioning.
+Standby UPS (J60, J60C/J60Ci) suits less-sensitive loads where a brief transfer is acceptable.

 Temperature